alanBZH/cv/data/resume.md

 --------

-Rein is a senior software developer with experience ranging from web application design and development to systems configuration management.
+Rein is a senior software developer with experience ranging from web application design and development to systems configuration management and distributed systems.

 He has led teams using agile methods, contributed to and maintained several popular open source projects, and some other awesome stuff too.